AEW Dynamite preview: The latest lineup for Wednesday's final edition before AEW Double Or Nothing - Pro Wrestling Dot Net

 -MJF, Darby Allin, Jack Perry, and Sammy Guevara all speak before their four-way for the AEW World Championship at Double Or Nothing

-Powell’s POV: Jericho challenged Cole on Rampage to an unsanctioned match at Double Or Nothing.
-Dynamite will be live from Las Vegas, Nevada at MGM Grand Garden Arena.
+Powell’s POV: Dynamite will be live from Las Vegas, Nevada at MGM Grand Garden Arena.
 AEW Rampage will be taped the same night and will not air live this year despite being the go-home show for AEW Double Or Nothing.
 Join me for our weekly live review as Dynamite airs Wednesday on TBS at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment